bejean/tika-wrapper/README.md

 Roadmap
 -------

-* Use my forked of Snacktory java library in order to extract the main text of html pages - https://github.com/bejean/snacktory
+* Use my forked version of Snacktory java library in order to extract the main text of html pages - https://github.com/bejean/snacktory

 Build